 An infrastructural aesthetic focuses on that which supports an artwork, opposed to a transcendental aesthetic that focuses on where an artwork might take us.
-An infrastructural aesthetic considers the points at which an artwork coincides with the worlds around it—”undividing the divided world,” writes Jackson.
+An infrastructural aesthetic considers the points at which an artwork coincides with the worlds around it—”undividing the partitioned world,” writes Jackson.

-By “undividing the divided world,” Jackson does not mean, say, ending racism or any similarly lofty task that art is ill-equipped to perform.
+By “undividing the partitioned world,” Jackson does not mean, say, ending racism or any similarly lofty task that art is ill-equipped to perform.
 Rather, focusing on the support of an artwork allows us to see the professional, unionized art-handlers who installed it; the price the gallery had to pay to rent the booth in which it sits; the corporate sponsors of the fair in which the gallery is renting a booth; the highly rarified micro-public of the mega-rich who may be able to afford the artwork; the harried look on the face of a spectator who has recently arrived, late, to meet a friend; and so on.